GoodforGod/graalvm-hint/README.md

 }]
 ```

-### ResourceHint
+## ResourceHint

-You can read more about GraalVM resource configuration [here](https://www.graalvm.org/reference-manual/native-image/Resources/).
+You can read more about GraalVM resource configuration [in official documentation here](https://www.graalvm.org/reference-manual/native-image/Resources/).

 Hint allows generating config for resource files to be included/excluded when building native application.
 You can also include bundles into native image using this Hint.